indiscripts/IdExtenso/tools/README.md

 _How to use it?_ Give a look at the sample code [`UseJsxBlindLib.jsx`](../tests/UseJsxBlindLib.jsx) in the `/tests` directory.

-  - Version 2.1 (4 Feb, 2019) fixes two critical bugs regarding reserved words.
+  - Version 2.1 (Feb 4, 2019) fixes two critical bugs regarding reserved words.

 **Documentation:**